sau412/esp32_cyd_pda/README.md

 * dns - show current DNS
 * netmask - show current netmask
 * rssi - show current RSSI value
-* ping - ping specified host continiously, touch screen to stop
+* ping {host} - ping specified host continiously, touch screen to stop
 * serial [speed] - connect to serial port with specified speed, default is 115200
-* telnet - connect via telnet to specified host and port
+* telnet {host} [port] - connect via telnet to specified host and port

 # Terms of use
 You can modify code if you want.
 Bug reports and pull requests appreciated.